Skip to content

 Health and travel insurance, visa fees, flights home for family visits, coworking space memberships, and the occasional bout of instability between locations are all easy to underestimate at the planning stage.
 Tax obligations in one's home country are also worth factoring, as remote income is rarely exempt simply because it is earned overseas.
 Plugging a more complete expense figure into this calculator can help illustrate a more realistic picture.

-Is it worth doing geo-arbitrage for just one or two years?
+Is it potentially useful geo-arbitrage for just one or two years?

 Even a relatively short period can make a meaningful difference to long-term savings, particularly if the money saved is set aside rather than spent once returning home.
 Many people find that one or two years abroad creates a financial cushion that changes their options significantly in the years that follow.
 This calculator can help illustrate what a one, two, or five-year period might look like in real figures.